Ireland’s European Union (EU) membership is at the heart of the Government’s new Policy for International Development, A Better World.

-Ireland uses its membership of the European Union to influence the direction of its overall development co-operation policies to ensure they deliver results and make a real difference in the lives of poor people.
+Ireland plays a central role in the EU’s Global Strategy which seeks to advance political relations, trade, development and security in all regions of the world.
+Ireland funds the EU’s development programme (EuropeAid) and uses its membership of the EU to influence the direction of its overall development co-operation policies to ensure that, in line with the Sustainable Development Goals (SDGs), they deliver results and make a real difference to the lives of people in Least Developed Countries.

-The development co-operation policy of the EU is guided by the 2005 European Consensus for Development , agreed by all the member states, including Ireland.
+The development co-operation policy of the EU is guided by the new European Consensus on Development 2017, agreed by all the Member States, including Ireland.

-Our Minister of State for Trade and Development formally engages with other EU Development Ministers twice a year at the development segment of the Foreign Affairs Council.
+Our Minister and Minister of State for Foreign Affairs and Trade formally engage with other EU Foreign and Development Ministers, for example at the EU Foreign Affairs Council.
 We seek to influence EU polices through our participation in the following working parties where development policy and practice on key development priorities are addressed:

 As well as engaging with the EU in Brussels, we also work in close co-operation with EU delegations and other EU Member State missions our partner countries.

 The European Consensus on Development is a shared vision and framework for action for development cooperation for the European Union (EU) and its Member States.
 It is a blueprint which aligns the Union's development policy with the 2030 Agenda for Sustainable Development.
 Download